 Talking about your daily routine is one of the best topics to practice speaking German for beginners.
 You can use short and simple sentences and basic grammar to talk about your day in German.
 On the other hand, there are some unusual verbs that you need use to describe your morning routine.
 These verbs are important to learn because they are used quite often in the German language.
 Practice them with a simple topic like your daily routine and you will soon notice how your grammar improves.

-Some of the links on this site are affiliate links.
-I may earn an affiliate commission for some purchases you make through those links at no extra cost for you.
+*Some links on this website are affiliate links which means I earn a small commission from qualifying purchases at no extra cost for you.

 Let’s look at two categories of unusual German verbs that you can use to describe your morning routine.